lando-tech/keymate/README.md

 **keymate** is an SSH key generator, manager, and productivity tool designed to simplify and automate SSH key management tasks.
 It provides a command-line interface and a GUI for generating, monitoring, and managing SSH keys securely and efficiently.

+## Contributing
+- This project is still in development and actively seeking contributors!

 ## Features

 - Generate RSA and Ed25519 SSH key pairs